Ryanderson94/fintech_project_2/README.md

 ## Installation Guide

-A large majority of the libraries are included with the Python version above.
-All other libraries can be installed using the Pip Package Manager or using the Conda Forge method.
+Majority of the above libraries should be part of the base applications that were installed with the Python version above; if not, you will have to install them through the pip package manager of Python.

 [PIP Install Support Web Site](https://packaging.python.org/en/latest/tutorials/installing-packages/#ensure-you-can-run-python-from-the-command-line)